November 2, 2021

 Florida can be a finicky bitch.
 One moment its all sunshine and rainbows and the next minute it’s a torrential downpour.
 I want to ensure that my couples are fully prepared for whatever Florida may throw at us.
 Depending on the time of year and the weather, here’s a quick list of all the things to have handy for your Florida elopement:

-This day is all about you.
+This day is all about you!
 Your decision to elope means that you value the intimate moments and want to truly enjoy getting married.
 Your day should reflect what you value as a couple and the things you enjoy doing together.
 When you’re planning your elopement, be sure to find an elopement photographer that takes badass photos and helps bring your ideas to life.
-If you feel like we vibe, reach out and let’s chat about how we can make your Florida elopement happen!
+Click the link below to view Florida elopement package options!